turingschool/launch-curriculum/module5/labs/Week1/RefactoringPatterns.md

 * If you run into any errors, reach out to your instructor!

 ### The Refactors
 Implement the following refactoring patterns.
+Check out a new branch (from main) for each of the refactoring patterns.
+That way you can always start fresh if you need to!

 In your submission, we will ask for some reflection on each, so it would be helpful to keep notes as you go!

 [ ] Extract Interfaces